Personalized RewardBench: Evaluating Reward Models with Human Aligned Personalization: Personalized RewardBench

 \subsection{Dataset Construction}

 To ensure our benchmark reflects realistic and diverse user interactions, we leverage base queries and user's historical interactions from LaMP-QA dataset~\citep{salemi2025lamp}.
 We specifically curate samples across three high-variance domains where personalization is critical: (1) Arts \& Entertainment, (2) Lifestyle \& Personal Development, and (3) Society \& Culture.
 This selection ensures that the model must navigate subjective user preferences rather than relying solely on objective factual retrieval.
+Detailed statistics for each domain are provided in Appendix~\ref{subsec:dataset_stat}.

 To construct the user profile ($u$) effectively, we employ a retrieval-augmented approach.
 Specifically, we utilize \textit{Contriever}~\citep{izacard2021unsupervised}, finetuned on \textit{MS MARCO}~\citep{bajaj2016ms}, to extract relevant historical interactions, composed of queries and narratives, from the user's data history.
 For each query, we retrieve the top $k=10$ items to form the profile ($u$), unless otherwise noted.